kkaleidoskull/kkaleidoskull/README.md

 ⤷ i am epileptic and mildly photosensitive, please dont spam move around me, especially at night with horn light on etc

-⤷ feel free to interact with me! i love meeting people and making friends im just scared (i might be mean i might be nice just iwc ig)
+⤷ feel free to interact with me! i love meeting people and making friends im just scared (im usually nice i promise! however i am pro harassment and can be mean! pls just iwc or dni if this makes you uncomfortable)

-⤷ i can be a little weird sometimes, but serious if i need to be! if i ever do/say anything that makes you uncomfortable, please lmk (btw i am pro harassment, and if that makes you uncomfortable, kindly dni)
+⤷ i can be weird/mean just pls pls pls lmk if im making you uncomfortable

 ───〃★